Name of Toronto: Nicknames

 Toronto has had various nicknames throughout its history.
 Among the earliest of these was the disparaging Muddy York, used during the settlement's early growth.
 At the time, there were no sewers or storm drains, and the streets were unpaved.
 During rainfall, water would accumulate on the dirt roads, transforming them into often impassable muddy avenues.

 A more disparaging nickname used by the early residents was Little York, referring to its establishment as a collection of twelve log homes at the mouth of the Don River surrounded by wilderness, and used in comparison to New York City in the United States and York in England.
 This changed as new settlements and roads were established, extending from the newly established capital.
 Adjectives were sometimes attached to Little York; records from the Legislative Council of the time indicate that "dirty Little York" and "nasty Little York" were used by residents.

+Among the newest nicknames as of 2024 is the Six, also written as the 6 or the 6ix.
+This was popularized in 2015 by Toronto-born musician Drake with his mixtape If You're Reading This It's Too Late and 2016 album Views.
+Drake himself credits Toronto rapper Jimmy Prime with inventing the term but it was used by other Toronto rappers in the early 2000s, in songs such as Baby Blue Soundcrew's "Love 'Em All".
+The usage of the nickname in many of Drake's songs has since brought it to global attention.
+Etymologically, while the meaning of the term was initially unclear, Drake clarified in a 2016 interview by Jimmy Fallon on The Tonight Show that it derived from the shared digits of the 416 and 647 telephone area codes and the six municipalities that were amalgamated into the current City of Toronto in 1998.

+It has since influenced numerous works within the Canadian Hip Hop community, including the formation of 6ixBuzz and the release of the documentary 6IX RISING.
+The name has also been noted for having transcended the hip hop community, crossing into mainstream usage by March 2016; having been adopted by the media at a level unseen by Toronto's other hip hop-based nicknames like T-dot.
+The adoption of the nickname by some media outlets has been named as a contributing factor for its entry into the public's consciousness.
+Culture critics note the nomenclature is an example of an organically grown "city brand", having originated from the hip hop community as opposed to Toronto City Hall, or an advertising agency.
+In 2020, the moniker was adopted as the name for the Toronto-based Premier Hockey Federation team, the Toronto Six, after it received more votes than any other name on an online poll.

 In his book Naming Canada: Stories about Canadian Place Names, Alan Rayburn states that "no place in Canada has as many sobriquets as Toronto".
 Among them are the nicknames: